MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-getting-started.md

 1. [Allow eligible users to activate their Microsoft Entra role just-in-time](pim-how-to-activate-role.yml)

 > [!NOTE]
-> When a Microsoft Entra tenant with a Microsoft Entra ID P2 or Microsoft Entra ID Governance license has users with active role assignments, Microsoft Entra does one of the following:
+> When a Microsoft Entra tenant has a Microsoft Entra ID P2 or Microsoft Entra ID Governance license, users with active role assignments can do one of the following:
 > - Open the **Roles and administrators** page in Microsoft Entra ID and selects a role;
 > - Open the **Privileged Identity Management** page;
 > - Call PIM for the [Microsoft Entra roles API](/graph/identity-network-access-overview/).